PINE MEER FOUNDATION

 SCHOTT FOUNDATION

 Louis Schott was the brother, close friend and business associate of William C. Schott (Will).
-They had such a good friendship that Will's son was named after him.
-On frequent occasions when Will, his brother and his son were together, and to avoid confusion, the brother was typically called Lou and the son was referred to as Louis.
+They had such a good friendship that Will's son and grandson were both named after him.
+There were frequent occasions when Will and his brother were together both socially and in business.
+When Will's son Lou was older, he joined the family business and worked closely with his father and his Uncle Lou.
+To avoid any confusion when they were among each other, Will's brother was typically called Lou and the son was referred to as Louis.
 An example of these three together is shown in the accompanying 1930 photo with Lou's Cadillac at Pine Meer on the right.
-Will and his brother Lou were not only active together in business, but often socialized together.

-Lou Schott married Melba Herrlinger and their daughter was Melba Ann.
-The couple had a home near Pine Meer located at the northeast corner of Wynnburne Avenue and Neeb Road.
-It was across from the Western Hills Country Club, where Will and Lou were both members, and often frequented with some of their other friends.
+After this photo was taken, sometime in the 1930s, Lou Schott married Melba Herrlinger.
+Melba had a daughter from a previous marriage, Melba Ann Reily, who Lou adopted.
+The family had a home in Clifton, not far from where Lou and Will were raised, and across from the University of Cincinnati.
+However, Lou and Will had many of the same friends on Cincinnati's westside.
+So, Lou had a second home built near Pine Meer located at the northeast corner of Wynnburne Avenue and Neeb Road.
+It was across from the Western Hills Country Club, where Will and Lou were both members and often enjoyed socializing with their friends.

-The Louis and Melba Schott Foundation has no affiliation with the Pine Meer Foundation and the two entities are operated completely separately from one another.
-However, the Pine Meer Foundation would like to recognize the Townsends and the Louis and Melba Schott Foundation by bringing attention to the grants and donations they have provided to numerous Cincinnati area charities since 2005.
+The Louis and Melba Schott Foundation and the Pine Meer Foundation are both interested in supporting Cincinnati youth, however, the two entities are operated completely separate from one another.
+Nevertheless, the Pine Meer Foundation would like to recognize the Townsends and the Louis and Melba Schott Foundation for the grants and donations the foundation has provided and is providing to numerous Cincinnati area charities.

-For more information about the Louis and Melba Schott Foundation, and to apply for grants that may be available, please contact:
+For more information about the Louis and Melba Schott Foundation, and to apply for grants that may be available, please visit https://www.53.com/foundationoffice, or contact:

 Fifth Third Bank